crate-ci/typos/CONTRIBUTING.md

 Need some new functionality to help?
 You can let us know by opening an [issue][new issue].
-It's helpful to look through [all issues][all issues] in case its already being talked about.
+It's helpful to look through [all issues][all issues] in case it's already being talked about.

 ## Bug Reports

 Please let us know about what problems you run into, whether in behavior or ergonomics of API.
 You can do this by opening an [issue][new issue].
-It's helpful to look through [all issues][all issues] in case its already being talked about.
+It's helpful to look through [all issues][all issues] in case it's already being talked about.

 ## Pull Requests